Santa Rita, Pampanga

 It is chiefly an agricultural town.
-Santa Rita is also famous in Pampanga for the turones de casoy delicacy, which is a cashew candy.
+Santa Rita is also famous in Pampanga for the turrones de casoy delicacy, which is a cashew candy.

 History

 In 1697, the town started as a settlement at a place called Gasac, now Barangay San Isidro.
 Sta Rita was expanded to a wide territory which is now Barangays San Vicente, San Matias, Santa Monica, San Agustin and San Juan.
 Due to Hispanicization, Sta Rita was referred to as Santa Rita de Lele or neighbouring Santa Rita and Santa Rita Baculud.

 In 1839, Rev. Fr.
-Francisco Rayo, the town’s parish priest, spearheaded the herculean task of building the present Parish Church located in now known as Barangay San Jose.
+Francisco Rayo, the town's parish priest, spearheaded the herculean task of building the present Parish Church located in now known as Barangay San Jose.
 In 1903, the town of Santa Rita registered a population of 7,954.

 Geography

 Santa Rita is a landlocked town located in the centre of the coastal province of Pampanga.
 It belongs to the Second District of Pampanga, along with the towns in the south-western part of the province.
 It is 79 km from Manila.